 Located in north-central Lee County north of the Caloosahatchee River across from the City of Fort Myers, North Fort Myers is one of the county’s most diverse communities, featuring urban commercial centers and residential areas, suburban neighborhoods and commercial corridors, and rural lands.
-Recognizing the diverse nature of the community, North Fort Myers community planning efforts seek to foster development that supports and promotes the unique nature of the surrounding area.
-In order to accomplish this goal, North Fort Myers is actively engaged in a number of community planning activities:
+Recognizing the diverse nature of the community, planning efforts seek to foster development that supports and promotes the unique nature of the surrounding area.

-Lee Plan Goal 28 improve the community’s livability and economic vitality by promoting the redevelopment of its urban core, supporting the continued vitality of its suburban neighborhoods, and protecting its rural lands and natural resources.
+Lee Plan Goal 30 seeks to improve the community’s livability and economic vitality by promoting the redevelopment of its urban core, supporting the continued vitality of its suburban neighborhoods, and protecting its rural lands and natural resources.

 Community Project Presentations: